 Pereskiopsis are often grown by cuttings.
 Seeds are very rare in the wild and are unheard of in cultivation.
 Getting Pereskiopsis to flower is also quite rare with no clear cut techniques in pollination.
 Cuttings are taken from plants that are mature but not too woody.
 Woody plants become far too tough and dangerous to work with.
 The glochids can also become a real pain if not handled properly.
 These little cacti spines will lodge into your skin and become a real irritant all day!
 Keep a pair of long tweezers to hold the Pereskiopsis cuttings and plants, but also a small precision pair for removing the glochids.

-Light: As with just about every cactus a lack of light will really harm them if you expect growth and continue to water them.
+Light: As with just about every cactus, a lack of light will harm them if you expect growth and continue to water them.
 You will wait for a long time if you do not have an artificial light source and humidity.
-Pereskiopsis live in very tropical, wet and humid regions of Central and South America.
+Pereskiopsis live in very tropical, wet, and humid regions of Central and South America.
 This is easy to recreate with your grow light and indoor greenhouse set up.
 But you must be careful to allow air circulation.
-This is one of the number one killers of cactus and Pereskiopsis in general behind over watering.
-If you have an indoor greenhouse you can easily do this by opening up the tent for several hours a day and choosing one day a week in which it is open all day.
+This is one of the number one killers of cactus and Pereskiopsis in general behind overwatering.
+If you have an indoor greenhouse, you can easily do this by opening up the tent for several hours a day and choosing one day a week in which it is open all day.
 You should have two angles for air circulation to navigate.
-No artificial fans are need but can be helpful.
+No artificial fans are needed but can be helpful.

 Lighting requirements for Pereskiopsis plants are about 10-14 hours of light a day.
 Find a balance that fits your lifestyle and that of the plants.
 If they react negatively toward your specifications, make the appropriate changes.

 If you are just growing them during the summer, most northern states and even portions of Canada can maintain Pereskiopsis outside.
-The months of June, July and August will be perfect for Pereskiopsis in clay pots.
+The months of June, July, and August will be perfect for Pereskiopsis in clay pots.
 Do not bother watering them and just let the rain take care of them.
-If you are in the western states which are much drier, just water them when the soil becomes dry.
-Believe it or not these cacti will be tolerant of regular potting soil in a sunny and warm location with good air circulation.
+If you are in the western states, which are much drier, water them when the soil becomes dry.
+Believe it or not, these cacti will be tolerant of regular potting soil in a sunny and warm location with good air circulation.

-Water: Unlike most other cacti, Pereskiopsis have the unique property of wanting more water.
-Don't make the common mistake though, most cacti would prefer if you watered them more.
-However the soil, heat and light that you have are probably not enough to accommodate them.
+Water: Unlike most other cacti, Pereskiopsis has the unique property of wanting more water.
+Don't make the common mistake, though, and most cacti would prefer if you watered them more.
+However, the soil, heat, and light that you have are probably not enough to accommodate them.
 Even in their natural habitat, cacti would prefer more water than they receive.

 Subscribe now and be up to date with our latest news and updates.